 When you’re committed to healthy living, you can still indulge in delicious treats, like these Soft Honey Pretzel Bites with Honey Mustard Sauce.
 The trick is making it yourself so you stay in control of what’s actually in the food you’re eating.
-You’ll be sure to want to include healthy ingredients like Waxing Kara Spring Honey, and a good quality flour.
+You’ll be sure to want to include healthy ingredients like Waxing Kara Spring Honey, and good-quality flour.

 We served these honey soft pretzel bites with honey mustard sauce on a plate with the mustard sauce in a serving dish.
 It was a hit!
 Add a sprig or two of parsley on the side for some added color on your serving plate.
 This dish announces spring with style and flavor!